 Collaborators and Commissioners include: Keigwin and Company, Brian Brooks Moving Company, Camille A. Brown & Dancers, Mimi Garrard Dance Company, Tiffany Mills Company, The Public Theater, The Abbey Theater, The Old Globe Theater, Instituto Sacatar, Alayna Stroud, Hillary Franklin, Helen Simoneau, Brian Mertes, Sean Sullivan, Trish Casey, Marcia Johnson, Kennis Hawkins, Will Rawls, Janusphere, Ingrid Graham, Celia Rowlson Hall, Kate Spade New York, Keller NYC, LaMama, Princeton University, The Juilliard School of Drama, and Juilliard School of Dance.
 Jonathan founded Robot Church in 2009 and serves as Artistic Director and Resident Composer.

-JULIETTE JONES, VIOLINIST
+JULIETTE JONES, COMPOSER, VIOLINIST

 An avid performer and highly sought-after freelance artist, Juliette Jones has established herself as a consummate musician.
 A multi-genre acoustic and electric violinist, she performs as a live and studio recording artist; and works extensively with solo artists, bands, and DJs, as well as dance and theater.
 A BMI composer, Juliette also works as an arranger and has contracted for a number of live, television and multimedia events, including the Film Society of Lincoln Center's 51st New York Film Festival live presentation of the original Grand Theft Auto V score.
 She has taped or performed for the Golden Globes, The Tonight Show and Late Night with Jimmy Fallon, Late Night with Seth Meyers, NBA All-Stars, MTV Unplugged, Saturday Night Live, BET Honors, the Costume Institute Gala at the Metropolitan Museum of Art and Good Morning America.
 Juliette has performed with a veritable list of "who's who" in the music industry including Stevie Wonder, Aretha Franklin, Justin Timberlake, Janelle Monáe, John Legend, Toshi Reagon, Pharrell, Common, Frank Ocean, Hit-Boy, Florence + The Machine, Nicki Minaj, J. Cole, Ryan Leslie, Kid Cudi, Tye Tribbett, Richard Smallwood, Kim Burrell and Sheila E. For more information, please visit: www.julesonstrings.com

-JUSTIN ELLINGTON, PIANIST
+JUSTIN ELLINGTON, COMPOSER, PIANIST

 Justin began his professional career in Atlanta, GA as music director for dance and theater companies around the city.
 Now based in NYC, Justin continues to develop his craft as pianist, composer and producer and has worked with some of the most heralded and creatively groundbreaking artist in the world.
 He has had the great fortune to travel the world sharing and developing his art and recognizes the many blessings that he has had and is thankful that it continues.
 Justin is pleased to make his debut with Camille A. Brown & Dancers. www.justinellington.com/

-MONIQUE BROOKS-ROBERTS, VIOLINIST
+MONIQUE BROOKS-ROBERTS, COMPOSER, VIOLINIST

 Monique Brooks Roberts is a violinist hailing from Louisville, KY.
 Now residing in the New Jersey/Philadelphia area, she is intent on making her mark in the soul/jazz fusion circuit with her sultry and sensual violin work.
 Influenced by a plethora of 90’s RnB artists, her music oozes soul, rhythm.
 Her playing is often described as emotional and provocative - and there’s little surprise why.
 With over 26 years of experience under her belt, the violin has become an extension of herself; a visceral medium through which is she is able to express the emotions which words cannot.
 While she is successfully carving out a niche in her own right, her music echoes influences of Sade, Robert Glasper, Air, and Erykah Badu to name a few.
 Monique has had a busy and fulfilling career, having performed and recorded for many notable artists including Alicia Keys, Common, Jill Scott, Mos Def, Diana Ross, Arethra Franklin, J. Cole and many more.
 She was also a touring member of the Philadelphia String Quartet for 7 years.
 She has also featured on live television on multiple occasions, appearing on VH1 Storytellers, CBS Late Show With David Letterman, BET Bobby Jones Gospel Show and the BET Honors.
 Monique has played at Carnegie Hall, the John F. Kennedy Center, Theater at Madison Square Garden, The Newport Jazz Festival, The Willingboro Jazz Festival, The Kimmel Center and plenty more.
 Monique works closely with cherished husband, and producer/musical director Aaron Brooks Roberts, who provides the foundations of the tracks which Monique lays her violin talents over.
 So far, she has released an album in 2007 with her former neo-soul/jazz band TruVibe, entitled ‘Tru Beginnings’.
 Today, she is on the grind again, working on a solo album that is set to launch in Spring 2018.

-ROBIN BRAMLETT, BASSIST
+ROBIN BRAMLETT, COMPOSER, BASSIST

 Robin Bramlett is a recording artist and bassist who is primarily self-taught.
 Her debut CD and 2013 release, This Is My Life, is an instrumental autobiography that combines her musical experiences throughout her career while staying true to her first loves, jazz and neo-soul.
 Other than two covers (Teena Marie’s Square Biz and Slave’s Steal Your Heart) Robin wrote and produced the entire project.
 She is also touring with the all female jazz ensemble, Jazz In Pink, which is led by keyboardist Gail Jhonson.
 In addition, she has also performed and/or recorded with Karen Briggs, Althea Rene, Eric Darius, Jeanette Harris, Jessy J, Brian Culbertson, Dave Koz, Chrisette Michelle, Shanice Wilson, Miki Howard, Pete Escovedo, After 7, Jon B., Malcolm Jamal Warner, just to name a few.

-SCOTT PATTERSON, PIANIST AND COMPOSER
+SCOTT PATTERSON, COMPOSER, PIANIST

 Scott Patterson is a pianist and composer of incomparable talent.
 Pittsburgh Tribune-Reviewdescribes Patterson’s playing as, “a masterly blend of virtuosity, singing style and beautiful voicing.”His blend of classical, soul and rock music is futuristic, emotive and luxuriant.